 3) Eliminate unnecessary stimuli.
 This may be obvious things like noise or light, but could also be the presence of your phone, visual clutter, or that nagging feeling that you need to do the dishes.
 Sometimes a small change in your environment can have a big positive impact on your mood.

 4) Give and receive physical affection with a friend, partner, or pet.
-Human touch releases oxytocin, a powerful calming hormone.
-If you live alone, try massaging your skin with your hands, as this helps release the same hormones that create calm.
+Touch releases oxytocin, a powerful calming hormone.
+If you're alone, try massaging your skin with your hands, as this helps release the same hormones that create calm.

 5) Hydrate and reduce caffeine intake.
 When our bodies don’t have enough liquids, we go into survival mode, which can create physiological discomfort and feelings of distress.
 Make sure you get plenty of water, and take a look at your caffeine intake.
 Consider cutting down on how much and how late you consume caffeinated drinks.
 Also consider your alcohol intake and the later-effects of over-imbibing.

 6) Try mindfulness instead of meditation.
 When your brain and body are on alert, it can feel impossible to sit down for a full meditation.
 Mindfulness is essentially bite-sized meditation habits you can do anywhere, anytime; taking 15 seconds to appreciate the pattern of light through a curtain, or the satisfying sizzle on a skillet, or the feel of your ribs expanding and contracting as you take two or three deep breaths.
 Anything that brings you into the present moment and an awareness of your body is mindfulness.